Getting Heat Into Your Home

 We’ve seen that virtually any method of heating water will work for radiant floors and that PEX tubing is the best heat transfer medium.
 So, how do we spread that heated fluid to the living space?

 Although it’s perfectly okay for even a large area to be a single zone, sometimes people want to break a space into multiple zones.
-A zone is any area controlled by a single thermostat and supplied by a single circulator pump.
+A zone is any area controlled by a single thermostat and supplied by a single circulating pump.
 A zone can be tiny or huge.
 A zone can consist of many circuits or loops of tubing, or can be a single circuit.
 Circuit lengths should not exceed 400′ of tubing (300′ for 1/2″ PEX), but a zone may contain any number of circuits.

+So, the question becomes: How many zones do I need?
 The answer depends upon your lifestyle, the size of your heated space, and the unique architectural characteristics of the building.
 As a rule, keep zoning to a minimum.
 There’s nothing wrong with treating an entire floor as one zone.
 By one floor, we mean one elevation.
 Remember, the first and second story of one home shouldn’t share a single zone.
 So, if you have a two story house, your system will be a minimum of two zones.

 Minimum zoning is important because radiant heating is very even.
 You are warming not only the floor, but also every object in the room.
 As a result, the entire space tends to equilibrate.
 Treating every room in the house as a separate zone is not only a waste of time and money, but it won’t give you much control over a space that tends to seek the same even temperature.